-2. (Optional) If the pool of available images is large, you may choose to search for a specific image asset.
-To do so, enter one or more keywords describing the asset into the Search field at the top of the Image Picker window and click Go.
+2. (Optional) If the pool of available images is large, you can narrow the selections by searching for a specific image asset.
+Enter one or more keywords describing the asset into the Search field at the top of the Image Picker window and click Search.
 Image Picker displays the images matching your search criteria.